 [INSERT FIGURE 10]

-Given the highly contextual nature of bohemia, national analysis may be less revealing than how bohemian scenes var in specific local contexts.
-If Bohemias are liminal spaces between the passing of an Old World and the emergence of a New, their impact be greatwhen embedded more communitarian contexts.
-We tested this idea by creating a variable the county mean of our scenes factor score, which we treat as an indicator of the degree of urbanity or communitarianism of the county as a whole.
-We then split our file into quintile groups based on this measure, and analyzed the impact of bohemian amenities within each quintile.
+Given the highly contextual nature of bohemia, national analysis may be less revealing than how bohemian scenes vary in specific local contexts.
+If Bohemias are liminal spaces between the passing of an Old World and the emergence of a New, their impact should be greater when embedded in more communitarian contexts.
+We tested this idea by creating a variable using the county mean of our scenes factor score, which we treat as an indicator of the degree of urbanity or communitarianism of the county as a whole.
+We then split our national file into quintile groups based on this measure, and analyzed the impact of bohemian amenities within each quintile.

 [INSERT FIGURE 11]

-The results are highly suggestive.
+The results reported in Figure 11 are highly suggestive.
 Bohemias are not significantly linked with entertainment patent filing nationally; however, they are in its less urbane segments, and they are associated with lower concentrations of entertainment patents (and high-tech patents) in, and only in, the most urbane areas.
 Moreover, though nationally bohemias predict increases in total employment, this effect is almost entirely contained within the middle and second-most communitarian group of counties in the country.
 And though nationally bohemias are experiencing population growth, this growth is mostly within the most communitarian quintiles and is absent in the most urbane segments of the country.
 A similar pattern emerges for the relationship between bohemias and income growth: while bohemias do not predict increasing incomes nationally, they do in the lower quintiles, and their impact declines in linear fashion until, in the most urbane parts of the country, they are associated with declining incomes.
 The relationship between bohemias and rents shows a similar, if less linear, pattern.

 These results offer strong confirmation of the notion that, for example, Lloyd’s observations of Wicker Park’s rise in the 1990’s are not unique to Chicago but may instantiate a general phenomenon.
 Bohemias play a pivotal role in the early phases of a city’s “expressive revolution,” where formerly blue-collar and bourgeois cities or neighborhoods experience their first, transitional reverberations of the tradition of the new.
 But as that revolution becomes institutionalized and thereby moderated, the contrast between “establishment” and “radical” minimizes, and specifically bohemian neighborhoods stand out less (Silver and Clark, in draft).
 One potential indication of this developmental sequence is given by the fact that post-graduate degree holders – harbingers of the establishment – actually increase in bohemias located within the more urbane parts of the country.